-In order to support effective governance and management of its wide range of responsibilities, the Board has established three sub-Committees.
-Information flows up to the Board, or its sub-Committees, principally through the Executive Committee (ExCo).
+In order to support effective governance and the management of its wide range of responsibilities, the Board has appointed a number of sub-Committees.
+Information flows up to the Board, or its sub-Committees, principally through the Executive Committee ("ExCo").

-In 2015 the Bank embedded a revised governance framework which is aligned with the latest guidelines (published by the Basel Commission on Banking Supervision) on corporate governance in banks, specifically the need for the Board to take more direct ownership of and responsibility for the effectiveness of the systems of internal control.
-During the year the Bank embedded the new committee structure, introduced new governance standards and supporting policies, changed a number of delegated authorities and enhanced the level and quality of management and Board reporting.
+In 2015 the Bank embedded a revised governance framework aligned with the latest guidelines published by the Basel Commission on Banking Supervision on corporate governance in banks, specifically the need for the Board to take more direct ownership of and responsibility for the effectiveness of the systems of internal control.
+The Bank has now fully embedded this structure.
+Effective January 2017, the Bank's executive governance was further enhanced with the introduction of a Business Development sub-committee.

-The governance committee structure is as shown below.
+The Board and Executive governance and sub-committee structure is as shown below: